mdfleming3/mdfleming3.github.io/_drafts/8-types-of-lead-magnets-and-why-they-work.md

 ---
 ## What is a lead magnet?

 A lead magnet is an incentive provided to potential customers for providing their contact information, such as name and email, through a company's website.
 This exchange works because both the company and the consumer gain something from the exchange.

-While the type of incentive can vary, there are common categories and traits that make some lead magnets better than others.
+The typical conversion path of a lead magnet looks like this:

+* Call to Action (CTA) - this is a tagline and a button that encourages customers to act on the lead magnet offer
+* Landing page - This is area where customers submit
+* Thank You Page or Email -

 ## Common types of lead magnets?